nocomplexity/codeaudit/docs/intro.md

 * Powerful to determine *potential* security issues within Python code.

 :::{danger}
-Using Python Code Audit you will give you insight in **potential security issues** in the Python programs you use.
+Python Code Audit gives you insight into potential security issues in your Python programs.

-Make sure you want to know this!
+Are you ready to discover what's lurking in your code?

 :::

 ## Features